 - Listen carefully, meet the eyes of the interviewer, and smile before answering each question.

-- Teach a lesson for the panel or in a classroom of students you don’t know or to a group of teachers.
-This one happens often.
+- Teach a lesson for the panel or in a classroom of students you don’t know or a group of teachers.
+This happens often!

 - Give your opinion of current state policy or other legislation.
 Be careful on this one!

-- Watch a movie (e.g., Field of Dreams) or read a book prior to the interview and be prepared to discuss it.
+- Watch a movie (for example, Field of Dreams) or read a book prior to the interview and be prepared to discuss it.

 The main purpose of the interview is to find a good fit.
-You may want a job, but you also want one at a school where you can be happy and thrive.
+You may want a job, but you also want one at a school where you’ll be happy and thrive.
 Interviewers expect to be asked questions, so prepare a list beforehand.
-Although you should research any district or school at which you interview, it would be appropriate to ask, “Although I have looked at your website, could you tell me about the students who attend this school?”
-Also ask about:
+Although you should review available material about any district or school at which you interview, it would be appropriate to ask, “Although I have looked at your website, could you tell me about the student and faculty culture at this school?”
+Also ask about the following:

-- How many classes you will teach and the preps you will have
+- How many classes you will teach and preps you will have

 - If you will be a “floater” or must give up your room to one during planning